HuberNicolas/swc-group38/SoftCon2020_Assignment_1/ANSWERS.md

 ![vis-ui](https://github.com/HuberNicolas/swc-group38/blob/master/SoftCon2020_Assignment_1/Part1/vis-ui.jpg "vis-ui Architecture")
 Explanation in natural Language

 First things first: The goal of this program is to provide a skeleton to create an User Interface.
 Therefore, the program is divided into two parts: "vis-ui\\ui" and "vis-ui\\usl".
 The "ui"-package provides the actual assets to create the UI, whilest the usl is described as the command line tool.
-In this exercise, we focused on the "vis-ui\\ui" package, as the actual result output of the program heavily relies on that part.
-It's to make things easier to understand and to reduce to the basics.
+In this bulletpoint, we focused on the "vis-ui\\ui" package, as the actual result output of the program heavily relies on that part.
+It's to make things easier to understand and to reduce to the essentials.

 In the root of the "vis-ui\\ui" package we find 5 packages and several classes.
 We state that the classes, especially "VisUI", are like the backbone of "vis-ui", hence you find information like the version number in it.
 We decided to go further and to represent 5 packages of "com.kotcrab.vis.ui" to grasp the nature of the program.